A survey of $\chi$-boundedness: Holes

 Kalai and Meshulam also conjectured that the ideal of graphs with no induced cycle of length divisible by three does not contain graphs of arbitrarily large chromatic number.
 This was proved in a breakthrough paper of Bonamy, Charbit and Thomass\'e~\cite{bonamy}:

-\begin{thm} Every graph with sufficiently large chromatic number contains either a triangle or a hole of length 0 modulo 3. \end{thm} (It might be true that all these graphs are three-colourable, and that remains open.)
+\begin{thm} Every graph with sufficiently large chromatic number contains either a triangle or a hole of length $0$ modulo $3$. \end{thm} (It might be true that all these graphs are three-colourable, and that remains open.)
 Note that \ref{bct} implies that if $\mathcal G$ is the ideal of graphs $G$ for which, in every induced subgraph, the number of stable sets of odd cardinality and the number of even cardinality differ by at most one, then the graphs in $\mathcal G$ have bounded chromatic number.
+Motivated by topological considerations, Kalai and Meshulam~\cite{kalai} made several other beautiful conjectures connecting graph-theoretic properties with homological ones, some of which we discuss later.

-More recently we proved a much stronger theorem that contains all three of the Gy\'arf\'as conjectures and \ref{bct}; we have the following~\cite{holeparity}:
+More recently we proved a much stronger theorem that contains all three of the Gy\'arf\'as conjectures and \ref{bct}.
+We have the following~\cite{holeparity}:

 \begin{thm} For all integers $k\ge 0$ and $\ell\ge 1$, the ideal of all graphs with no hole of length $k$ modulo $\ell$ is $\chi$-bounded. \end{thm}

 In fact, we could prove something even more general: